AcamTech/crate/blackbox/docs/config/node.rst

   Docker, the number of processors may be guessed incorrectly.
 If this happens, you can manually configure the number of processors using this setting.

+  You can also use this setting to manually constrain the number of CPUs made available to CrateDB.
+You might want to do this if you're running CrateDB in a multitenant setup (i.e. more than one CrateDB node running on the same hardware).

 Memory
 ======